 AEWS - Accident Emergency Warning System

-The system underwent a major test in 2000, during the Baia Mare and Baia Borsa spill accidents on the Tisa River.
-The system effectively enabled the timely activation of measures that prevented more extensive damage to people and ecosystems downstream along the Tisa River.
+The system underwent a major test in 2000 during the Baia Mare and Baia Borsa spills in the Tisza River.
+The system effectively enabled the timely activation of measures that prevented more extensive damage to people and ecosystems downstream along the Tisza River.

-- Expert Unit, which evaluates the possible transboundary impact of any accident using the database of dangerous substances and the Danube Basin Alarm Model
+- Expert Unit, which evaluates the possible transboundary impact of any accident using the database of dangerous substances;

-The first stage of the AEWS came into operation in April 1997 in Austria, Bulgaria, Czech Republic, Croatia, Germany, Hungary, Romania, Slovakia and Slovenia.
-Ukraine and Moldova entered the system in 1999; and Bosnia and Herzegovina and the Republic of Serbia are on board since 2005.
+The first stage of the AEWS came into operation in April 1997 in Austria, Bulgaria, Czech Republic, Croatia, Germany, Hungary, Romania, Slovakia, and Slovenia.
+Ukraine and Moldova entered the system in 1999; and Bosnia and Herzegovina and the Republic of Serbia have been on board since 2005.

 An essential improvement of AEWS was carried out in 2003/2004 with the support of the UNDP/GEF Danube Regional Project.
 This upgrade increased the effectiveness and cost-efficiency of the warning system by replacing satellite communication with an Internet-based information system using GSM/SMS messages to alert the PIAC staff.

 After ten years of operation of the Internet-based AEWS, the experience confirmed a need for a further upgrade of the system.
 The new (AEWS 2.0) system was tested intensively, concluding with a large-scale test, simulating pollution scenarios in five river stretches moving downstream through several countries.
 The tests involved all PIACs and proved the functioning of the new system and the readiness of all PIACs to use it.